nf-core/website/markdown/developers/editor_plugins.md

 An Emacs mode written by [@Emiller88](https://github.com/Emiller88) gives Nextflow syntax highlighting:
 <https://github.com/Emiller88/nextflow-mode>

+If you're looking to get started with Emacs check out [Doom Emacs](https://github.com/hlissner/doom-emacs).
+If you like modules, it's the editor for you!
+Check out [https://www.youtube.com/playlist?list=PLhXZp00uXBk4np17N39WvB80zgxlZfVwj](DoomCasts: Emacs Doom Screencasts) for some intros similar to the nf-core bytesize talks.

 # Vim

 [@LukeGoodsell](https://github.com/LukeGoodsell) has put together a Vim plugin that builds on Groovy syntax highlighting to give support for Nextflow `.nf` files: <https://github.com/LukeGoodsell/nextflow-vim>